tikv/website/content/blog/monthly-november-2019.md

 author: Ana Hobden
 ---

 As winter descends on the northern hemisphere, we encourage you to keep warm by compiling TiKV!
-We In November we had new minor releases, a new crate release, and some new community governance!
+In November we had new minor releases, a new crate release, and some community updates!

 Let's take a look!